liquidctl/liquidctl/README.md

 ### Device not listed (Windows)

-This is likely caused by having replaced the original Microsoft Generic HID driver for a USB HID.
+This is likely caused by having replaced the standard driver of a USB HID.
 If the device in question is not marked in [Supported devices](#supported-devices) as requiring a special driver, try uninstalling the custom driver.

 ### Device not listed (Linux)

-As before, this is usually caused by having an unexpected kernel driver bound to a USB HID.
-In most cases this is the result of having used a program that accessed the device (directly or indirectly) via libusb-1.0 but failed to reattach the original driver.
+This is usually caused by having an unexpected kernel driver bound to a USB HID.
+In most cases this is the result of having used a program that accessed the device (directly or indirectly) via libusb-1.0, but failed to reattach the original driver before terminating.

 This can be temporarily solved by manually rebinding the device to the kernel `usbhid` driver.
 Replace `<bus>` and `<port>` with the correct values from `lsusb -vt` (also assumes there is only HID interface, adjust if necessary):